 Ghillie Basan reveals all from kitchen confidence to discovering culinary cultures.

-Having worked as a journalist, teacher and food and travel writer, Ghillie has written over 40 cookery books which have been nominated for the Glenfiddich, the Guild of Food Writers award and has appeared in the ‘Best of the Best’ and ‘Top 50’ list, whilst also being shortlisted for ‘Pasta Journalist of the Year’.
+Having worked as a journalist, teacher and food and travel writer, Ghillie has written over 40 cookery books which have been nominated for the Glenfiddich, The Guild of Food Writers Award and has appeared in the ‘Best of the Best’ and ‘Top 50’ list, while also being shortlisted for ‘Pasta Journalist of the Year’.

 How do you think Le Cordon Bleu helped you to develop your career?